On average, your neighbors pay $78 a month.See Your Rates

 New Hampshire’s famous motto, “Live Free or Die.”
 As such, The Granite State has a long history of upholding freedom.
 New Hampshire is the home of the first public library, the first credit union, and the first state lottery.
 It was also the first state to recognize same-sex marriage.
 However, this New England state has several factors that serve as homeowners insurance risks for residents.

 New Hampshire has below average insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of New Hampshire was $905, much lower than the national average of $1,132.
+The average cost of homeowners insurance in the state of New Hampshire is $941.
+This is much lower than the national average of $1,173.
 There are 15 states that have lower average home insurance rates than New Hampshire.

 Choosing a homeowners insurance company in New Hampshire should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in New Hampshire from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of New Hampshire.
 Out of the 2,246 New Hampshire homeowners that used QuoteWizard to request insurance quotes last year, 186 had no home insurance.

-Why contact every individual company in New Hampshire that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every company in New Hampshire that you want a homeowners quote from?
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|